Christmas Blanket Knitting Pattern

 This super chunky knit blanket is really cuddly and squishy, perfect for cuddling up on those cold afternoons.

-The throw is large enough to lounge around with on the sofa, watching Christmas movies.
+The throw is large enough to lounge around, watching Christmas movies on the sofa.

-It would also make a really lovely soft pet blanket, that your fur baby will enjoy getting cozy on.
+It would also make a lovely soft pet blanket that your fur baby will enjoy cozy on.

 Fair Isle Explained

-The blanket is knit using two colors which are known as fair Isle knitting, which is also known more accurately as stranded knitting.
+The blanket is knit using two colors, which is known as fair Isle knitting, which is also known more accurately as stranded knitting.

-This is a technique for working two (or more) colors of yarn in the same row.
+This is a technique for working two (or more) yarn colors in the same row.

-You will pick up each strand as you need it and this leaves a strand of yarn on the inside of the work.
+You will pick up each strand as needed, leaving a strand of yarn inside the work.

 The Terms You Need To Know

-Stranded knitting is often worked in the round, but of course, you can do this easily knit flat.
+Stranded knitting is often worked in the round, but of course, you can do this easily by knitting flat.

 This Is A Quick Knit Blanket

-The Christmas blanket is easy to make, with advanced beginner knitters in mind.
+The cosy Christmas blanket is easy to make with advanced beginner knitters in mind.

 Using knit and purl stitches, you will create the stockinette stitch.